 Check and confirm that routing policies of all subnets in the VPC associated with the CCN instance are valid.
 Any IP range conflicts between associated network instances will invalidate routes.

 Changing the bandwidth limit mode will delete existing configurations.
 The bandwidth cap will be set to 1 Gbps by default.
-If you require a higher bandwidth, please submit a ticket.
+To increase the bandwidth, submit a ticket.

 Communication between CCN instances may incur fees.
-For pricing details, refer to Pricing.
+For pricing details, see Pricing.

 Log in to a CVM in the Shanghai region, and run the